Lieutenant-Colonel Edward Graham Pennefather (1850 – 1928)

 Some contemporary opinions of Pennefather

-On 30 October 1890 Pennefather back arrived at Macloutsie, where he met Rhodes and next morning travelled with him in his Cape-cart to Fort Tuli before taking leave.
+On 30 October 1890 Pennefather arrived back at Macloutsie, where he met Rhodes and next morning travelled with him in his Cape-cart to Fort Tuli before taking leave.
 He returned to Fort Tuli on 29 December 1890 and Major Leonard in his book How we made Rhodesia comments on a rumour that he and A.R.
-Colquhoun, the Administrator of Mashonaland, did not hit it off, remarking that to a certain extent it was not surprising as Pennefather had been away for so long.
-According to Leonard Pennefather was quite free in his criticism of Colquhoun in the mess at Fort Tuli, considered he tried to assume too much power, and had tried to command the Corps.
+Colquhoun, the acting Administrator of Mashonaland, did not hit it off, remarking that to a certain extent it was not surprising as Pennefather had been away for so long.
+According to Leonard Pennefather was quite free in his criticism of Colquhoun in the mess at Fort Tuli, that he considered Colquhoun had tried to assume too much power.

 Leonard goes on to say: “whatever Colquhoun’s faults, it is excessively bad form of the Commandant of the force to openly criticise the Administrator, but I am not surprised at this, as a man who will speak to his officers as I have heard him, and publicly censure them before their own men, is not fit to command a regiment, no matter what his other qualifications may be.
 The less said about Pennefather, the better.
 Of course, Colquhoun has no business to interfere in the interior working of the police, but as Administrator he has every right to move the troops about where he considers necessary… Certainly a comparison between the two would be incontestably in favour of Colquhoun, who has brains and tact, while the most noticeable features in the other are entire absence of tact and a furious temper.”